jessica-woodgate/desk23/Documentation/3. UX Design/README.md

 It was noted that, though the website itself does not collect data from users, we would need to consider where we source our data from to ensure accuracy and consider attribution and any related licensing issues.
 In this respect, the data owners would need to be kept satisfied, and data properly referenced.
 Given that they could decide at any moment to restrict access to their data, the data owners were considered to have high power.

-## UX approach – design heuristics/approach, design methods (design fiction / heuristics)
+## c.
+UX approach – design heuristics/approach, design methods (design fiction / heuristics)
 *Hamza*

-## Understanding of user group (questionnaires / user stories / interviews)
+## d.
+Understanding of user group (questionnaires / user stories / interviews)
 *Jess*

 ### Survey Findings